Robust Learning with Progressive Data Expansion Against Spurious Correlation: Related Work

 \section{Related Work}

 Existing approaches for improving robustness against spurious correlations can be categorized into two lines of research based on the tackled subproblems.
 A line of research focuses on the same subproblem we tackle: effectively using the group information to improve robustness.
 With group information, one can use the distributionally robust optimization (DRO) framework and dynamically increase the weight of the worst-group loss in minimization~\citep{hu2018does,oren-etal-2019-distributionally,sagawa2019distributionally,zhang2021coping}.
 Within this line of work, GroupDRO~\citep{sagawa2019distributionally} achieves state-of-the-art performances across multiple benchmarks.
 Other approaches use importance weighting to reweight the groups~\citep{shimodaira2000improving,byrd2019effect,xu2021understanding} and class balancing to downsample the majority or upsample the minority~\citep{he2009learning,cui2019class,sagawa2020investigation}.
 Alternatively, \citet{goel2021model} leverage group information to augment the minority groups with synthetic examples generated using GAN.
 Another strategy~\citep{cao2019learning,cao2020heteroskedastic} involves imposing Lipschitz regularization around minority data points.
-Most recently, \citet{kirichenko2023last} proposes DFR that trains a model using ERM first and finetunes the last layer on balanced data from training or validation.
+Most recently, methods that train a model using ERM first and then only finetune the last layer on balanced data from training or validation~\citep{kirichenko2023last}, or on mixed representations~\citep{xue2023eliminating}, or learn post-doc scaling adjustments~\citep{wei2023distributionally} are shown to be effective.

 The other line of research focuses on the setting where group information is not available during training and tackles the first subproblem we identified as accurately finding the groups.
-Recent notable works~\citep{nam2020learning,liu2021just,creager2021environment,zhang2022correct} mostly involve training two models, one of which is used to find group information.
+Recent notable works~\citep{nam2020learning,liu2021just,creager2021environment,zhang2022correct,yang2023identifying} mostly involve training two models, one of which is used to find group information.
 To finally use the found groups, many approaches~\citep{namkoong2017variance,duchi2019distributionally,oren-etal-2019-distributionally,sohoni2020no} still follow the DRO framework.